konfig-dev/acme-sdks/docs/client-side-direct-api-usage.md

 ## Communication Flow

-There are three main parties involved in this communication pattern:
+There are three main parties involved in this communication pattern: random edit

 - The user running a client-side application on their personal device -- "The Client"
 - The partner company running an authentication backend on their server that allows the user to login and controls access to the application's features -- "The Partner"